Chen-Opatovsky/tracksite/README.md

-# Our group name and section
+# Group details and link to app
  - Group 4, Section 1
  - UNIs: [co2445, ra3037]
  - Link to the server